RMax2015/forGL/README.md

 Punctuation**

 **There are also some special types of words that are provided by forGL to make programming easier.**
-**Choice** words (the program may choose to change the next statement base on a true or false comparison).
+**Choice** words (the program may choose to change the next statement based on a true or false comparison).
 **if, else, while** ...

 Other choice words are reserved but not yet working.